vmware-labs/node-replicated-kernel/README.md

 ### Build and run
 1. `cd kernel`
-1. `bash ./run.sh`
+1. `python3 ./run.py`

 If you just want to compile the code you can also execute:
 1. ```RUST_TARGET_PATH=`pwd`/src/arch/x86_64 xargo build --target=bespin```
-in the kernel directory (run.sh will do that on your behalf).
+in the kernel directory (run.py will do that on your behalf).

 ## Development